Archives of the City of Brussels: History

-Archives were first kept in Brussels in the Church of Saint Micheal and the Church of Saint Nicholas' tower.
+Archives were first kept in Brussels in the Church of St. Michael and St. Gudula (now the cathedral) and the Church of St. Nicholas' tower.
 In the 16th century, these collections were joined together in the Town Hall.
 In the 17th century, the collection was moved to two buildings on the Grand-Place/Grote Markt (Brussels' main square).
 These buildings and some of the city's records were destroyed during the Nine Years' War.

 In 1979, the Archives moved into a complex of buildings that formerly housed a textile business.
-The building is noted as an example of 20th-century commercial architecture.
+The building is noted as an example of early 20th-century commercial architecture.